Guides by Lonely Planet

 Cimetière du Père Lachaise

-The world's most-visited cemetery, Père Lachaise opened in 1804.
-Its 70,000 ornate and ostentatious tombs of the rich and famous form a verdant, 44-hectare sculpture garden.
+Opened in 1804, Père Lachaise is today the world's most visited cemetery.
+Its 70,000 ornate tombs of the rich and famous form a verdant, 44-hectare sculpture garden.
 The most visited are those of 1960s rock star Jim Morrison (division 6) and Oscar Wilde (division 89).
 Pick up cemetery maps at the conservation office near the main bd de Ménilmontant entrance.
 Other notables buried here include composer Chopin; playwright Molière; poet Apollinaire; and writers Balzac, Proust, Gertrude Stein and Colette.